 $$$ | Unpretentious Retreat | Jewish Deli Grub

-Located atop the local 2nd Ave Deli on the Upper East Side, you’ll find 2nd Floor Bar & Essen.
-This vintage-inspired bar hosts comfy banquettes and candle-lite tables along with delicious cocktails.
-But we can’t lie, this spot is where we go when we want some Grade-A Jewish deli eats to compliment our drinks.
+Located atop the local 2nd Ave Deli on the Upper East Side, you’ll find the 2nd Floor Bar & Essen.
+This vintage-inspired bar hosts comfy banquettes and candle-lit tables along with delicious cocktails.
+But we can’t lie, this spot is where we go when we want some Grade-A Jewish deli eats to complement our drinks.
 Might we suggest the deviled eggs sprinkled with strips of pastrami?

 You’ll need to enter the bar on East 75th Street between 1st and York.
 From there, you’ll head upstairs and find a relaxing retreat that won’t ask for any passcode to get in so the vibe is always low-key.